 |MBA Commitment Deposit||$250|

 The MPAc students admitted to the Graduate Program submit $250 non-refundable commitment fee.

-MBA students submit a non-refundable deposit of $850 which represents tuition for the required one-credit course, MBA 515 Introduction to Management Concepts and Skills, and indicates their acceptance of admission and intention to enroll in the Bryant MBA program.
+MBA students submit a non-refundable deposit of $250 which represents partial tuition for the required one-credit course, MBA 515, Introduction to Management Concepts and Skills, and indicates their acceptance of admission and intention to enroll in the Bryant MBA program.

 International students will not be issued an I-20 until the Graduate School receives the required commitment deposit.

 Payment is due by August 9, 2022 for the fall, January 9, 2023 for the spring, the first day of class for the winter and May 9, 2023 for the summer term.